tracim/tracim/backend/doc/setting.md

 However, be aware that support across email clients is not great. clients.
-Some email client (like Sogo) do not properly return the References Header in mail replies, which breaks threading behavior, and does break reply to feature too .
+Some email client (like Sogo) do not properly return the References Header in mail replies, which breaks threading behavior, and also breaks the reply-to feature.
 Email from these client are retrieved but can't be correctly associated to one item.

 You can do this with a configuration like that: